robmarkcole/HASS-data-detective/README.md

 [![PyPI Version](https://img.shields.io/pypi/v/HASS-data-detective.svg)](https://pypi.org/project/HASS-data-detective/)

 ## Installation
-You can either: `pip install HASS-data-detective` for the latest version from pypi, or clone this repo and install in editable mode with `pip install -e .`
+You can either: `pip install HASS-data-detective` for the latest version from pypi, `pip install git+https://github.com/robmarkcole/HASS-data-detective.git --upgrade` for the bleeding edge version from github, or clone this repo and install in editable mode with `pip install -e .`

 ## Usage
 Jupyter notebook [Usage of detective.ipynb](https://github.com/robmarkcole/HASS-data-detective/tree/master/usage) shows usage of the data detective package.
 Examples can also be found in the repository https://github.com/robmarkcole/HASS-data-detective-analysis